click button for

 facility included the Assurance Christian Ministries,

-FCC Preschool, Taiwanese Christian Church and Overcomers
+FCC Preschool, and Taiwanese Christian Church.
+A total of

-was collected, weighed and sorted, before being
+lbs. of non-perishable food was collected, weighed and

 morning.